 Tension Type Headaches

-These are the most common type of headache which is prevalent among adults and adolescents.
-This type of headache result in mild to moderate pain and come and go as time goes on.
-They usually do not have any other symptoms.
+This is the most common type of headache prevalent among adults and adolescents.
+This type of headache result in mild to moderate pain and can come and go as time goes on.

-Migraine is an intense headache often known by its pounding, throbbing pain.
-Migraine can last from 4 hours to 3 days and usually occur one to four times a month.
-Apart from pain, affected individuals also have other symptoms such as sensitivity to light, noise or smell; nausea or vomiting; loss of appetite; and abdominal pain among other symptoms.
+Migraine is an intense headache often known by its pounding and throbbing pain.
+Migraine can last from 4 hours to 3 days and can usually occur one to four times a month.
+Apart from pain, affected individuals can have other symptoms such as sensitivity to light, noise or smell; nausea or vomiting; loss of appetite; and abdominal pain among other symptoms.
 In children, common symptoms of migraine include pale, dizziness, blurred vision, fever, and stomach ache.
 A small number of migraines in children include digestive symptoms, such as vomiting, occurring approximately once a month.

-Cluster headaches are serious and recurrent headaches that are six times more likely to develop in men than in women.
+Cluster headaches are serious with recurrent headaches up to six times more likely to develop in men than in women.
 Common symptoms include intense burning or piercing pain behind or around the eye.

 Some other symptoms may include watering eye, swollen eyelid, a blocked or a runny nose, sensitivity to light and sound and restlessness or agitation among others.
-Cluster headaches are usually unexpected, it occurs without any notice, and last between 15 minutes and 3 hours.
+Cluster headaches are usually unexpected, occurring without any notice and last between 15 minutes and 3 hours.
 People can be chronicled of eight cluster attacks in a day.

 Chronic Daily Headaches